 Distracted driving is one of the most common causes of car accidents.
 Commit to avoiding distraction by turning your phone to silent (off is even better!), doing your personal grooming in a bathroom, and eating and drinking outside of the car.
 Keep your eyes and attention on the road, preprogram music selections or podcasts, and make sure that, while you are driving, the only thing you are doing is driving.

 Drunk driving accidents peak between May and September when Florida roads see the largest number of drivers.
 If you are going to drive, don’t drink.
 If you are going to drink, don’t drive.
 Call a rideshare, hail a cab, take the bus, or ask a sober friend for a ride home.

 When driving in traffic, be sure to follow the flow, including the speed of surrounding cars.
 Avoid speeding, tailgating, and other aggressive behaviors.
 Give a few cars length in distance between yourself and the vehicle in front of you – more for trucks and motorcycles.
 In short, be courteous.

 Obeying road signs, speed limits, and traffic signals helps to keep everyone on the road safe.
 Make sure you are following the rules and being respectful of your fellow motorists to help avoid poor decisions.

 We Are Here to Help

 If you are injured in a car accident that you did not cause, Kelleher Law is here to help.
-With offices in Naples and Fort Myers, we proudly serve victims of serious injury living in Collier County, Lee County, and all surrounding areas of Florida.
+With offices in Naples, Fort Myers, and Atlanta, GA, we proudly serve victims of serious injury living in Collier County, Lee County, and all surrounding areas of Florida.